jdeast/FruitJuice/README_server_setup.md

 ## More info

-[This website](https://www.instructables.com/Coding-in-Minecraft-With-Scratch/) describes connecting to a Forge server running RaspberryJamMod instead of FruitJuice.
+[This website](https://www.instructables.com/Coding-in-Minecraft-With-Scratch/) describes connecting to a Forge server running RaspberryJamMod instead of a Bukkit server running FruitJuice as we are.

-So ignore the installation and their link, (steps 1 & 2 -- they won't work with our server), but its use is basically identical (our scratch plugin is a slightly modified version of theirs).
+So ignore the installation and their scratch link, (steps 1 & 2 -- they won't work with our server), but its use is basically identical (our scratch plugin is a slightly modified version of theirs).
 You can follow along with the examples and explanations starting at step 3.

 # Credits
 A huge thank you to developers of all the plugins (Paper, RaspberryJuice, Geyser, Floodgate) used!